matt2ology/csus-computer-science-csc/README.md

 This repo is for my own self-reference and to help others by learning from my success (and mistakes) so to help improve their own knowledge and skills.

-All work in this repo is a result of my own struggle, challenges, and failures to get the best grade as I can in the courses listed.
+To all those visiting expecting that all answers, solutions, and/or workouts to be accurate and correct (they often aren't) know that all work in this repo is a result of my own struggle, challenges, and failures to get the best grade as I can in the courses listed; so, don't cheat yourself of your own hard work and effort to learn the materials in the repo and achive better than I did.
-To all those visiting do not expect that all answers, solutions, and/or workouts to be accurate and correct.

-Don't cheat yourself of your own hard work and effort to learn the materials in the repo.

 Professors are aware of my repo and have anti-cheat software to detect similarities in code or solution.